benbowes/react-responsive-select/src/docs/singleselect/noSelectionLabel.md

 Use `noSelectionLabel` to set the default text.

-By default the firt option is selected when `noSelectionLabel` is not present.
+By default the first option is selected when `noSelectionLabel` is not present.

 ```jsx
 import { Select, CaretIcon } from '../../react-responsive-select'; // 'react-responsive-select'